EdyTheCow/docker-media-center/README.md

 ```

 <b>Basic auth</b><br />
 Navigate to `_base/data/traefik/.htpasswd` and paste your generated user/pass in MD5 format.
-This will be your basic auth user/pass for most services we're going to setup.
+This will be your basic auth user/pass for most services we're going to set up.

 <b>Start docker compose</b><br />
 Inside of `_base/compose` run